 Unusual Options Activity Insight: General Motors

-Shares of General Motors (NYSE:GM) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $59.48.
+Shares of General Motors (NYSE:GM) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $58.92.

 - Sentiment: BEARISH